 Whether a person presented a valid passport to an immigration officer at the time entry will determine how and where the case will be processed.
 Generally speaking, persons who presented a valid passport to an immigration officer at the time of their entry to the United States may apply for family-based permanent residence within the United States.
 Subsequent to a background check, applicants will be interviewed at their local U.S. Citizenship & Immigration Services (USCIS) district office.
 Dayna Wheatley prepares clients for the interview and accompanies them upon request.

 Most persons who did not enter the United States with inspection will not be permitted to apply for permanent residence in the United States, but must interview for their immigrant visa at a U.S. consulate.

 Some persons who did not enter the United States with inspection may adjust status to permanent resident if an employer or family member filed an immigration petition on their behalf prior to April 30, 2001.
 An additional penalty fee of $1,000.00 will apply.

 Criminal or Immigration Violation History

-Marriage-Based Permanent Residence
+Marriage Based Permanent Residence

-Petition to Remove Conditions from Permanent Residence
+Petitions to Remove Conditions from Permanent Residence

-If the married couple has been married for less than two years at the time the permanent residence is granted, the foreign spouse will only receive “conditional” permanent residence valid for two years, and the couple will need to jointly file another petition to remove the conditions between 21-24 months later.
+If the married couple has been married for less than two years at the time the permanent residence is granted, the foreign spouse will only receive “conditional” permanent residence, and the couple will need to jointly file another petition to remove the conditions between 21-24 months of the date the permanent residence became effective.
 This requirement applies whether the foreign spouse adjusts status in the United States or immigrates from abroad.
+Should this petition not be timely filed, the spouse’s permanent residence will be terminated and the spouse will be subject to removal from the United States.
 Once the conditions are removed, the foreign spouse will receive a new permanent resident card valid for ten years.